Skip to main content

 What to expect

-• Skills and Knowledge: Expect to develop skills in researching stories, interviewing, journalistic ethics, design and production, project management, audience analysis and generating business and marketing plans.
+• Skills and Knowledge: Expect to develop essential skills in researching stories, interviewing, journalistic ethics, design and production, project management, audience analysis and generating business and marketing plans.

-• Learning.
-You’ll be taught by expert staff with current industry experience.
-You’ll produce and be assessed via portfolios of journalism, research reports and essays into contemporary issues, digital or print publications, editorial strategies and launch plans and presentations.
+• Innovative assessment: You’ll produce and be assessed via portfolios of journalism, research reports, essays, digital or print publications, editorial strategies, launch plans and presentations.

 Industry experience and opportunities

-You’ll have the opportunity to undertake the Diploma in Professional Studies (DPS) or the UAL Diploma in Creative Computing between Years 2 and 3 to enhance your learning experience and employability skills.
+Additionally, you’ll have the opportunity to undertake the Diploma in Professional StudiesUAL Diploma in Creative Computing or Diploma in Storytelling between Years 2 and 3 to enhance your learning experience and employability skills.

 Mode of study